partykit/partykit/apps/docs/src/content/docs/reference/partyserver-api.md

 `setState` allows you to store small pieces of data on each connection.

-Unlike [`Party.storage`](#partystorage), connection state is not persisted, and will only exist for the lifetime of the WebSocket connection.
+Unlike [`Room.storage`](#roomstorage), connection state is not persisted, and will only exist for the lifetime of the WebSocket connection.

 ```ts
 connection.setState({ username: "jani" });